Sutton Place Synagogue

-Sutton Place Synagogue (Jewish Center for the United Nations) is a Traditional Jewish congregation located at 225 East 51st Street in Midtown Manhattan, New York City.
+Sutton Place Synagogue, also called the Jewish Center for the United Nations, is a Traditional synagogue and congregation located at 225 East 51st Street in Midtown Manhattan, New York City, New York, United States.

+History

 The congregation was founded in 1901 as Congregation "Beth Hamedrash Hachodosh Talmud Torah" (New House of Study for the Study of the Torah).
-Its first religious leader, Rabbi Meyer Freeman published a book entitled "The Talmud" to raise money for a synagogue building.
-The congregation, originally founded as an Orthodox Synagogue, acquired a synagogue building at 221 East 51st Street from Congregation Orach Chaim in 1906.
+Its first religious leader, Rabbi Meyer Freeman, published a book entitled "The Talmud" to raise money for a synagogue building.
+The congregation, originally founded as an Orthodox synagogue, acquired a synagogue building at 221 East 51st Street from Congregation Orach Chaim in 1906.